bevy-logging/bevy_logging/src/chapter_4.md

         .run();
 }

+// The rest of the code...
 ```
-The rest of the code of an example application.

 Code can also be found [here.](https://github.com/bevy-logging/test_spiral)